khalooei/ALOCC-CVPR2018/README.md

 ## ALOCC's Cheat sheet
 Some of our followers said that if ALOCC has any cheat-sheet, it can be more easy for readers and followers do in their own research or industries.
-* At first, You must prepare your dataset if you want to use on our work.
-Therefore, you can look at the code as mentioned like UCSD or MNSIT dataset.
-If your own dataset is like UCSD or MNSIT, we prefer to do the same step for loading or use better solutions to import as UCSD/MNIST dataset.
-Then you can name your data set as UCSD/MNIST (for e.g. MyDataSetName as dataset name).
-It means that you can add loading code of your dataset in `models.py` file from line 180 up to 190 as UCSD/MNIST.
+* First, prepare your dataset similar to what we did for UCSD or MNSIT datasets in the code.
+Then, add the data loading code in models.py file from line 180 up to 190 as UCSD/MNIST.
-In this time, you can pass a parameter as bellow :
+You can pass a parameter as bellow:
 ```
 --dataset MyDataSetName --dataset_address ./pathOfMyDataSetName
 ```
-* You must set your patch_size.
-It means that your image wants to be sliced into patch_size in array (for e.g. (60,60)) as bellow:
+* Set the patch size:
 ```
 --input_height 60 --output_height 60
 ```
-* To view more parameter of this pseudo implementation, you could follow the 'train.py' file
+* See the 'train.py' file, for other hyperparameters of the method, and set them if need be.
-* To change some structure or architecture of ALOCC, you can change in `model.py` file.
-We have some pre/post processing functions in `kh_tools.py` and  `utils.py`.
-Also we have some abstract function of Conv or any similar functions in `ops.py`.
-You can change the test process in `test.py` and also `model.py` from line 460 up to the end.
+* To change architectures of submodules in ALOCC, refer to the model.py file.
+We have some pre/post processing functions in kh_tools.py and utils.py.
+Also, we have some abstract function of Conv or similar functions in ops.py.
+You can change the test process in test.py and also model.py from line 460 to the end.
 * If you have any further questions, please don't hesitate to contact me :rose: .
 * Also, contributions are welcome.
 If you implement our paper in other framework or implementation style, you can contact me to publish your link on this page.

 <hr>
-- To view training results you can access them from export directory
+- To view the training results, access them within the export directory.

 ### ALOCC test
 - You can run the following commands: